Emigrants to Oregon in 1841

 *1) FLETT, William: accompanied to Oregon by mother and his four children

-*2) FLUGGE, Charles W.: cut off for CA
+*2) FLUGGE, Charles W.: cut off for OR

 *4) FRYE, Amos E., pleasure seeker traveling with missionary party; turned back at Green River July 25, 1841